y-takefuji/generativeAI/README.md

 <img src="Spain.jpg" width=640 height=480>

 <b>31.**In the world, global warming and sea level rise are causing a stir, but there are also places where sea level fall is being measured.
-Find the dataset and graph as many examples as possible.
+Find the dataset and create graphs as many examples as possible.

 Hint: NOAA.
 </b>